bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_posts/2025-06-02-Statistics for Scientific Research.md

 #### How to Use in Your Research

-Use range to get a quick sense of variability, but it’s sensitive to outliers.
+Use range to get a quick sense of variability, but it's sensitive to outliers.

 ---